AaronRaven/c---projects/C++ README.md.md

 # Overview

-I've created two C++ programs: one functions as a semi-scientific calculator, and the other reads text files to count words.
-While initially designed for LDS hymns, the latter program can handle any text file.
+I've developed two C++ programs: one serves as a semi-scientific calculator, while the other is designed to count words in text files.
+Whole intended for LDS hymns, the word counter program can handle any text file format.
-I've writen these programs as part of my journey to learn C++.
-The calculator incorporates a do-while loop and if statements to handle errors, employs cases for selecting mathematical functions, and integrates principles of functional programming.
-Meanwhile, the word counter utilizes file handling to open and process text files, focusing on word counting, and also implements if statements for error handling purposes.
+I've developed these programs as part of my journey to learn C++.
+The calculator utilizes a do-while loop and if statements to manage errors, features switch cases for selecting mathematical functions, and incorporates principles of functional programming.
+Meanwhike, the word counter employs file handling to open and process text files, emphasizing word counting.
+It also integrates if statements for error handling purposes.

 [Software Demo Video](http://youtube.link.goes.here)